Aegil/csc-user-guide/docs/apps/geoconda.md

 -   [spyder] - Scientific PYthon Development EnviRonment with graphical interface (similar to RStudio for R).
 If you want to use Spyer, you should connect to Puhti using -X connection.
--   GDAL/OGR commandline tools and proj
+-   GDAL/OGR commandline tools 2.4.2
+-   QGIS 3.8.1
+-   lastools 20171231
--   And many more, see /appl/soft/geo/geoconda/miniconda3/envs/geoconda-3.7/bin for full list.
+-   proj4, geos and many more, see /appl/soft/geo/geoconda/miniconda3/envs/geoconda-3.7/bin for full list.

 Python has also packages for parallel computing, for example